Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 2pt \textbf{Principle of general covariance:} In GR, this is a natural consequence from that fact that spacetime models are constructed on (pseudo) Riemannian manifolds.
 So, the geometric and physical constructions do not depend on frames of reference (observers) and coordinate transforms.
 In definition of Finsler geometry models the concept of manifold is also involved (in certain approaches such manifolds are tangent/vector bundle spaces).
-So, the principles of general covariance has to be extended on $ \mathbf{V,}$ or $TM.$ We can introduce certain preferred systems of reference and adapted coordinate transforms when a fixed $h$--$v$ --decomposition is preservred/distinguished but this is a property of some particular classes of solutions of the Einstein--Finsler equations.
+So, the principles of general covariance has to be extended on $ \mathbf{V,}$ or $TM.$ We can introduce certain preferred systems of reference and adapted coordinate transforms when a fixed $h$--$v$ --decomposition is preserved/distinguished but this is a property of some particular classes of solutions of the Einstein--Finsler equations.
 In general, \ we can not distinguish between triples of data $\left( \ ^{F} \mathbf{N,\ ^{F}g,\ ^{F}D}\right) $ and $\left( \mathbf{N,g,D}\right).$ We can use any parametrizations of Finsler data which are necessary for certain construction in a model of classical or quantum gravity.
 In an extended for Finsler spaces principle of generalized covariance (for instance, for the canonical d--connection), there are included distortion relations of type $ \widehat{\mathbf{D}}=\nabla -\widehat{\mathbf{Z}}$ \ (\ref{distorsrel}).
 So, we can describe geometrical and physical models equivalently both in terms of $\ \widehat{\mathbf{D}}$ and $\nabla $ because such connections are defined by the same metric structure.

 2pt \textbf{The equations of motion and conservation laws: }The conservation law $\nabla _{i}T^{ij}=0$ is a consequence of the Bianchi relations and involve the idea that in GR the Einstein's equations alone actually implies the geodesic hypothesis (that the world lines of test bodies are geodesics of the spacetime metric).
-This demonstrates an important self--consistency of Einstein's equation with the basic principles for constructing the general relativity theory.
 Note however, that bodies which are ''large'' enough to feel the tidal forces of the gravitational field will deviate from geodesic motion. \ Such deviations may be caused by certain nonholonomic constraints on the dynamics of gravitational fields.
 The equations of motion of such bodies in GR also can be found from the condition $\nabla _{a}T^{ab}=0.$